Enquire Now Refer a student

 (Blended: online real time theory tutorials with on campus skills training in a simulation environment)

 The course is provided through supervised structured blended mode of delivery.
-It will be delivered and assessed over 1355 hours in 78 weeks which will include trainer session along with online self-paced structured e-learning as per the session plan,120 hours of simulation training and 156 hours of its assessment and 160 hours of work-based training / professional experience placement (PEP).
+It will be delivered and assessed over 1355 hours in 78 weeks which will include training session for 1043 hours, assessment for 152 hours and 160 hours of professional experience placement (PEP).

-20 contact hours will be delivered through synchronised online learning for 2 full days which includes on- campus/online simulation based training.
-Professional experience placement and 6 hours of asynchronous learning.
+20 contact hours will be delivered through online learning for 5 days which includes theory, simulation based training, assessment from monday to Thursday followed by support session on friday.
+Professional experience placement will happen in a suitable workplace after completion of theory in semester 3.

 The delivery mode is subject to your eligibility to access state funding requirements and other conditions, please contact our admissions consultants to know more.